-The way children cope with a move abroad can range from anger to silence – but it's important not to not mislabel these emotions, says coach Tammy Furey.
+The way children cope with moving abroad can range from anger and tantrums to silence or tears – but it's important not to not mislabel these emotions, says coach Tammy Furey.

 Do you have your 'elevator speech' ready for the dreaded question: 'What do you do?'